agiagoulas/Discord-Gallery-Cleaner/README.md

-# PhotoDiscordBot
+# Discord Gallery Cleaner

 ## gallery_cleaner
-Cleans the gallery channels of text messages and only keeps images.
+Cleans the gallery channels of text messages and only keeps images of specified URIs.